Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

-This is the most important chapter in this book.
-Not because it is informative, but because it gives us the raw material from which we will divine our insights.
+Feel free to skip this chapter.
+I considered not including it.
+However, it is an important chapter.
+It is important not because it is informative, but because it gives us the raw material from which we will divine our insights.
 Data is the fuel for analytics work, and your business strategy should be derived from some objective justifications arrived at through systematic evaluation.
-I also considered not including it, but it gives me an opportunity to familiarize you with data that you might encounter.
+If you don't have very much coding experience, it gives me an opportunity to familiarize you with data that you might encounter.
 It also lets me give some introduction to the R language which we use throughout the book.
 As I have said, this book is about _How_ and _Why_.
-Understanding the how is important despite what I said about the _why_.
+Understanding the _how_ is important despite what I said about the _why_.
 We'll cover the basics of exploring and analyzing a data set in the next chapter.
 For now, we'll just cover some of what the data means, how to interpret sports data, and demonstrate some of the code that created it.

-Additionally, I want to talk about coding for just a moment.
+Additionally, I am going to need to discuss coding.
 People are afraid of it.
 You shouldn't be.
 You learn by doing.
 You can't read a book on coding to learn it, you just have to dive in.
 Every piece of code in this book is available, should run on your machine, and can be hacked and adapted to similar problems.
 We will be using R and R Studio ^[https://www.rstudio.com/] as our primary analysis tool.
 R is a great choice for analyzing sports data.
 While I find R a bit idiosyncratic, you don't have to dream in C++ to use it.
 If you like to script a little bit, but don't want to be a full-on developer, R is your ticket.
 Additionally, R Studio is a great IDE for analysis.
 It has a ton of useful features that will make your life much easier.
 I highly recommend it.

 In this chapter we'll cover a few subjects: